BarnBridge/BarnBridge-SmartYieldBonds/SPEC.md

   Liquidation storage liquidation = queued_liquidations[timestamp];

-  // If the liquidation is above min_dai, we send the remaining amount to the jTokenWithdraw NFT holder owed_dai_to_user = MAX(liquidation.price * user_liquidation.amount - user_liquidation.min_dai, 0);
-  owed_dai -= owed_dai_to_user;
+  owed_dai_to_user = liquidation.price * user_liquidation.amount;

-  // remove lock // burn jTokenWithdrawal NFT user_liquidation.amount = 0;
+  // remove lock
+  user_liquidation.amount = 0;
   user_liquidation.amount_at_risk = 0;
   user_liquidation.timestamp = 0;

-  if(owed_dai_to_user > 0) {
   // sell cDAI (or provider's DAI to pay the user) buyDAIFromProvider(owed_dai_to_user);

   dai.transfer(msg.sender, owed_dai_to_user);

+  owed_dai -= owed_dai_to_user;

+  return owed_dai_to_user;
 }

+function juniorInstantWithdraw(uint256 amount) {
+  // This function instantly sends the unlocked part of junior's DAI
+  // The unlocked part is forfeit and will increase the price of jToken transferFrom(msg.sender, address(this), amount);

+  // basically the portion of jToken that represents the ABOND.reward x elapsed_ABOND_duration_multiplier (1 meaning full duration left, 0.5 meaning half duration left)
+  // userJtokensAtRisk can only be >= 0
+  uint256 memory userJtokensAtRisk = amount * (ABOND.reward / bbcDAI_to_DAI_ratio / total_bbcDAI_supply) * (ABOND.end - MIN(block.timestamp, ABOND.end) / (ABOND.end - ABOND.start);

+  uint256 user_unlocked_dai = (amount - userJtokensAtRisk) * bbcDAI_to_DAI_ratio;

+  burn(amount);

+  // send min_dai to user
+  //////
+  // sell cDAI (or provider's DAI to pay the user) buyDAIFromProvider(user_unlocked_dai);
+  dai.transfer(msg.sender, user_unlocked_dai);
+  //////////

+  //recalculate current price -- it will increase if userJtokensAtRisk > 0 recalculateJTokenPrice();

-  return owed_dai_to_user + user_liquidation.min_dai;
+  return user_unlocked_dai;
 }
 ```

-This 2-step process sends the "unlocked" portion of user's DAI immediately to them.
-This allows instant arbitrage opportunities between our pool and secondary markets where jTokens are traded, like Uniswap.

-At the liquidation event, the remaining DAI (if any) are assigned to the user.
+The 2-step process allows a user to first signal the intention of exiting the pool.
+In return they receive a non-transferrable NFT that can be redeemed after the current ABOND ends.
+The first tx after ABOND.end triggers the liquidation for all jTokens scheduled for liquidation.
+The user can come any time after ABOND.end to withdraw their part of the liquidation.

+All jTokens locked after the 1st step are exlucded from the junior pool when calculating new sBOND rates, but they will be subject to profit and losses of the pool until the maturity date.

-In the production version of Smart Yield, the user should be able to withdraw any amount without having to withdraw all jTokens at once.
+In the production version of Smart Yield, the user should be able to `juniorInitiateWithdraw(uint256 amount)` any amount without having to withdraw all jTokens at once.
 Each 2 step withdraw initiation will create a non-transferrable NFT with a maturity date for the second step.
-The second and final step of withdraw, can be called publicly by anyone and it will burn the NFT and send the remaining owed DAI to NFT's owner.
+The second and final step of withdraw, can be called publicly by anyone and it will burn the NFT and send the owed DAI to NFT's owner.

+`juniorInstantWithdraw()` allows juniors to instantly withdraw their unlocked DAI.
+The locked part of each jToken is burnt in favor of the existing jToken holders, increasing the price.
+Effectively using this function, a junior forfeits their locked DAI.
+This allows instant arbitrage opportunities between our pool and secondary markets where jTokens are traded, like Uniswap, creating a floor for the jToken price.

 ## Pool overview